-How do Kitesurf Kites Work ?
+How do Kitesurf Kites Fly ?
 A simple 4 piece puzzle

 Learning how a kitesurf kite works can improve your kiting abilities.
 Understand how your kitesurf kite works and what it needs and you could find yourself reading the environment around you, making for the best sessions of your life.
 Often a good kiter is a knowledgable kiter!